-Old fashioned picnic Potato Salad Recipe ~ bites of potatoes, hard boiled eggs and crispy bacon, blended with creamy real mayonnaise.
+The BEST old fashioned Potato Salad Recipe is easy to make ~ bites of potatoes, hard boiled eggs and crispy applewood smoked bacon, blended with creamy real mayonnaise.

-When spring hits we switch menus at our house.
-No more meatloaf, gravies and thick soups for while ~ now we’re all about grilling and one of our favorites I can’t seem to make enough of, Potato Salad.
+When spring hits we switch menus.
+No more Salisbury Steak with mushroom gravy or thick soups for while.
+Now we’re all about grilling and one of our favorites I can’t seem to make enough of, this Potato Salad recipe.

 It isn’t Memorial weekend, 4th of July or Labor Day weekend without it and pretty much every couple of weeks throughout the summer.
 I’ve made it so many times I could whip it up with my eyes closed.
 It requires the use of a sharp knife, however so I leave them open.

 I’m kind of a potato salad snob and I’ve turned my family into PS snobs, too.
-I’m not proud of it, but it’s true.
+Not a proud moment, but true.
 This is a classic, old fashioned version ~ nothing fancy ~ but if your grandma made potato said, chances are it tasted a lot like this one.

 I’ve been making this Potato Salad Recipe pretty much since the dinosaurs roamed the earth.
-A while back I decided to add bacon because well, it just seemed like the right thing to do and I haven’t looked back.
+Year ago I decided to add bacon because it just seemed like the right thing to do and I haven’t looked back.

-I use Yukon or Russet potatoes, ; if you’re using russets you’ll want about 5 medium or about 2 pounds of Yukon’s.
+I’ve used both Yukon or Russet potatoes.
+If you’re using russets you’ll want about 5 medium or about 2 pounds of Yukon’s.